membraneframework/membrane_tutorials/videoroom/videoroom.md

   let room = new Room();
   room.init().then(() => room.join());
   ```
-  First thing we do is to import the appropiate class.
+  First thing we do is to import the appropriate class.
 Then we are creating new Room's instance (the ```constructor()``` get's called).
-Later on we are initializing newly created room with ```init()``` method (which might take some times as it need to get an access to user's media - that is why this method is asynchronius).
+Later on we are initializing newly created room with ```init()``` method (which might take some times as it need to get an access to user's media - that is why this method is asynchronous).
 Once the ```init()``` method returns successfully, we are making our local room instance join the real room (where we might meet other peers!).
 And that's it!
 We have our client defined!
 In case something does not work properly (or in case we have forgotten to describe some crucial part of code ;) ) feel free to refer to the implementation of the videoroom's client side available [here](https://github.com/membraneframework/membrane_demo/tree/master/webrtc/videoroom/assets/src).

   ## Let's create The Room! ;)
   We are still missing probably the most important part - the heart of our application - implementation of the room.
-  Room should dispatch messages sent from SFU Engine to appropiate peer channels - and at the same time it should direct all the messages sent to him via peer channel to the SFU Engine.
+  Room should dispatch messages sent from SFU Engine to appropriate peer channels - and at the same time it should direct all the messages sent to him via peer channel to the SFU Engine.
   Let's start by creating /lib/videoroom/room.ex file with a declaration of Videoroom.Room module:
   ```elixir
   defmodule Videoroom.Room do